Rakshithalijol123/OpeninApp_backend_assignment/README.md

  - **Active Development and Community:** FastAPI has an active and growing community of developers.
 The framework is actively maintained, and new features and improvements are regularly introduced.
 A strong community can provide support, share knowledge, and contribute to the ecosystem.

+# Used Database: MongoDB

+ - **Schema-less Design:** MongoDB is a document-based database with a flexible, schema-less design.
+This allows for easy adaptation to changing data requirements without the need for a predefined schema.
+ - **JSON-like Documents:** MongoDB stores data in BSON (Binary JSON) format, which is a binary representation of JSON-like documents.
+This makes it easy for developers to work with data using a format that is similar to JSON.
+ - **Dynamic Schema:** Unlike traditional relational databases, MongoDB allows for a dynamic schema, meaning documents in the same collection can have different fields.
+This flexibility is beneficial when dealing with evolving data structures.
+ - **Scalability:** MongoDB supports horizontal scalability through sharding.
+Sharding enables distributing data across multiple servers, allowing MongoDB to handle large amounts of data and high traffic.
+ - **Query Language:** MongoDB provides a powerful and expressive query language that supports a wide range of queries, including complex ones.
+It also supports indexing for efficient query performance.
+ - **Ease of Development:** MongoDB's flexible schema, JSON-like documents, and support for multiple data types make it easy for developers to work with and adapt to changing application requirements.
+ - **Open Source:** MongoDB is open-source software, which means it is freely available and comes with an active community.
+This allows developers to access the source code, contribute to its development, and benefit from community support.

 # Flow